sensible-hq/sensible-docs/readme-sync/v0/best-practices/1000 - performance.md

 In an ideal performance scenario, you extract data from digitally generated PDFs using text-based or coordinate-based Sensible methods, such as Label, Row, Region, Text Table, and Document Range.

-In order of slowest to quickest, these factors add seconds to the ideal document processing time:
+In order of largest to smallest impact, these factors add seconds to the ideal document processing time:

 **Over 10 seconds per document**